Information for contributors

 Names and other details must have been changed to protect offender/victim confidentiality.

-Submissions should not have been published before or be under consideration for publication elsewhere; should not contravene any laws, including those of defamation and privacy; should disclose any conflict of interest; and should meet any applicable ethical
+Submissions should not have been published before or be under consideration for publication elsewhere; should not contravene any laws, including those of defamation and privacy; should disclose any conflict of interest; and should meet any applicable ethical or research standards.

 Submissions should not violate a third party’s intellectual property rights and the authors will have obtained any permissions, should these be required, for material sourced from other copyrighted publications, etc.